pytorch/TensorRT/cpp/bin/trtorchc/README.md

       --threshold=[threshold]           Maximum acceptable numerical deviation
                                         from standard torchscript output
                                         (default 2e-5)
+      --no-threshold-check              Skip checking threshold compliance
+      --truncate-long-double,
+      --truncate, --truncate-64bit      Truncate weights that are provided in 64bit to 32bit (Long, Double to Int, Float)
       --save-engine                     Instead of compiling a full a TorchScript program, save the created
                                         engine to the path specified as the